 Collaroy is only lovely during the low tide when the rocks are not entirely underwater and the rock platform as well.
 The southern part is what you are after.
 Alternatively, this is merely a short walk from here to the Long Reef, which is also only available during the low tide.
 There are also some pelicans in the area fooling around.

 How To Get To The Collaroy

 There is a whole lot of buses in the area and also street parking available too.

 Make sure to check on both sides of the rock pool. #2 has some magnificent rock formations.

 Collaroy reflective rocks morning

 Other Beaches in Sydney

-There are lots of beautiful Sydney sunrise spots, I’ve just picked my favorites.
+There are lots of beautiful Sydney sunrise spots, I’ve just picked my favourites.
 I may add more to this article later after discovering more hidden gems for the sunrise photography.

 When planning a dawn adventure session, I typically use several online tools.

 - WillyWeather provides an accurate tide and swell info.
 Just type in the place name or choose on the map.